rmp135/awgp14-c-minds/readme.md

+## About

+Created for Advanced Windows Game Programming at Stafford University in collaboration with students Jack Hames and Grant Siddall.

 ## How to Run

 After loading the solution, the individual games will be listed in the solution explorer as projects (Hellstorm, GrantGame and JackGame).